ZackeryRSmith/Reter/README.md

     <img src="https://github.com/ZackeryRSmith/Reter/blob/main/md-assets/Bo-Boxes.jpg" alt="Bo-Boxes logo" width="240" height="240">
   </a>

 Bo-Boxes is a python module created using Reter.
 Bo-Boxes allows the end-user to create combo boxes in the Unix Shell working on almost every terminal.
 Bo-Boxes has a end-user theming system allowing you to customize all the combo-boxes looks.
-The images shown below are the default theme!
+The images shown below are the default theme, but it can be configured to your liking!

 #### Terminator
 <sub>List Box</sub>